zio/zio/docs/howto/test_effects.md

 ```

 Above code simulates an application that will ask for name and age of the user.
 To test it we prefill buffers with answers
 with call to `TestConsole.feedLines` method.
-Calls to `console.getStrLn` will get the value from the buffers instead of
+Calls to `Console.readLine` will get the value from the buffers instead of
 interacting with the users keyboard.
-Also all output that our program produces by calling `console.putStrLn` (and other
+Also all output that our program produces by calling `Console.printLine` (and other
 printing methods) is being gathered and can be accessed with call to `TestConsole.output`.

 ### Testing System